4. Write a Research Proposal

 (2) A certified English translation of the above document by the attended university with its official stamp if it is in any language other than English.

-(3) Chinese applicants who obtained a degree abroad or in Taiwan, Hong Kong or Macao must also provide the certification obtained from the Chinese Service Centre for Scholarly Exchange (教育部留学服务中心).
+(3) Chinese applicants who obtained a degree abroad or in Taiwan, Hong Kong or Macau must also provide the certification obtained from the Chinese Service Centre for Scholarly Exchange (教育部留学服务中心).

 If you are currently studying for a degree programme, please provide an enrollment letter instead.

-Applicants must provide official transcripts with marks for all the individual modules/courses taken as undergraduate and postgraduate studies and their English translations.
-(Only official transcripts with a university stamp will be accepted)
+Applicants must provide official transcripts with marks for all the individual modules/courses taken during undergraduate and postgraduate studies and their certified English translations.
+It should also include the final score or GPA to which schools normally refer to evaluate an applicant’s academic performance.

-A provisional transcript can be provided if you are still taking some modules but a final transcript has to be submitted before deadline.
+A provisional transcript can be provided if you are still taking some modules, but an official transcript must be submitted before a given deadline.

-In the application form, you will need to give the details of your two referees who can provide an academic reference written in English in support of your application.
 You may nominate your personal tutor, your thesis supervisor, or an academic staff member from your previous studies as your academic referees.
-At least one should be from an academic member of the staff at the institution where you gained your most advanced qualification.
+At least one should be from the institution where you gained your most advanced qualification.

 If you graduated for quite some time ago and are not able to nominate two academic referees from your previous universities, you may nominate your employer as one of your referees.